 The pottery of Morocco is gorgeous.
 You will find it everywhere, so admire it—the craftsmanship, the detail, the colors.

 I’m a sucker for UNESCO World Heritage Sites, and Morocco has some amazing and diverse ones.
 The stunning oceanside fortress of Essaouira was one of my favorite cities to visit.
 I loved its white-washed, winding, narrow walkways, striking bright blue fishing boats, and brightly colored doorways.

 Impressive mosaics covered the floors of the wealthiest homeowners.
-Much of the city is still unexcavated, leaving the grandness to the imagination, but it’s amazing to be able to walk amongst the buildings and touch the walls that stood many centuries ago during Roman times.
+Much of the city is still unexcavated, leaving the grandness to the imagination, but it’s amazing to walk amongst the buildings and touch the walls that stood many centuries ago during Roman times.

 You May Also Like Why You Should Visit the Roman Ruins of Morocco

 Ait Ben-Haddou features a group of adobe buildings surrounded by high walls called a ksar.
-There are merchant homes that were once protected by the walls when this city was on the caravan route between the Sahara Desert and Marrakech.
+Merchant homes were once protected by the walls when this city was on the caravan route between the Sahara Desert and Marrakech.

-You are able to walk through this ancient ksar and climb to the top of the hill it is on for amazing views of the surrounding area.
+You can walk through this ancient ksar and climb to the top of the hill it is on for amazing views of the surrounding area.